The Atiyah-Bott formula and connectivity in chiral Koszul duality: Turning Koszul duality into an equivalence

 then each summand in~\eqref{eq:otimesstar_as_a_sum} lies in perverse cohomological degrees

 Thus,

 which concludes the proof. \end{proof}

 Back to Theorem~\ref{thm:Koszul_duality_connectivity_on_Ran}.
 First, we will prove the equivalence on the top row of~\eqref{eq:diagram_in_thm:Koszul_duality_connectivity_on_Ran}.
-And then, we will show that it induces an equivalence between the corresponding sub-categories on the bottom row.
+Then, we will show that it induces an equivalence between the corresponding sub-categories on the bottom row.

 As in the case of $\Vect$, to prove that $\Chev$ and $\Prim[-1]$ are mutually inverse functors, it suffices to show that $\Chev$ is fully-faithful, and $\Prim[-1]$ is conservative.
-The following lemma will help us achieve this goal.
+As above, we start with the following lemma, whose proof, after some preparation, will conclude in \S\ref{subsubsec:proof_lem_Prim[-1]_is_good_Ran_case}.

 \begin{lem} The functor $\Prim[-1]|_{\ComCoAlgstar(\Ran X)^{\leq c_{cA}}}$ satisfies the following conditions (see Remark~\ref{rmk:Ran_case_supress_conn_cond}) \begin{enumerate}[(i)] \item $\Prim[-1]$ commutes with sifted colimits. \item The natural map